Ibarca/Building-My-First-Sales-Forecast-in-Python-with-Prophet/README.md

 Using Pandas, I converted the date column into a datetime format and renamed the columns to Prophet's required naming convention.

+In the original dataset, the dates were stored in a column called Month and sales values in a column called Sales.
+First, I converted the date column into a proper datetime format so that Prophet could recognize and process the time series correctly.
+Then, I renamed the columns to match Prophet's required naming convention.

 ```python
 df['ds'] = pd.to_datetime(df['Month'])
 df = df.rename(columns={'Sales': 'y'})